 5. Establish leadership commitment

 To truly impact DEI efforts in a meaningful and lasting way, executive leaders must fully commit and set the tone for the rest of the organization to follow.
-Channels for feedback will help to keep authenticity and accountability in the forefront of these efforts.
+Channels for feedback will help to keep authenticity and accountability at the forefront of these efforts.

 Example: Having leaders sign a commitment letter and displaying it for employees and patients alike sends a strong message that the organization takes DEI improvement seriously.
 Also having a patient community representative on your organization’s advisory board helps to ensure that leadership is informed by a variety of stakeholders.